 At our new home we will continue to help Aucklanders by providing a positive environment where they can build great relationships, grow personally and have a positive impact in the wider community.
-We hope to create a vibrant, attractive location where everyone is welcome and which will play a positive role in the local community.
+We will create a vibrant, attractive location where everyone is welcome and which will play a positive role in the local community.

 Our church, has been located at 95 Mt Eden Rd for the past 17 years where we’ve conducted Sunday services, youth events, leadership training sessions, conferences, and a number of other community activities.
-Founded by Pastors Paul & Maree de Jong over 25 years ago, we are a multi-campus church with other sites at Albany on the North Shore, Manukau in South Auckland and at Melbourne, Australia.
+Founded by Pastors Paul & Maree de Jong over 25 years ago, we are a multi-campus church with other Campuses at Albany on the North Shore, Manukau in South Auckland and at Melbourne, Australia.

 As part of the City Rail Link project for Auckland, our Mt Eden Rd site was required to build the rail connection from the new tunnels to the existing line to Newmarket that will serve trains travelling between the city and the south.
 For information on the Mt Eden station plans go to https://www.cityraillink.co.nz/crl-stations-mount-eden/

-Through a period of consultation with Auckland Transport we have secured the 27 Normanby Rd site and have also been able to obtain the adjacent, former BiC site (25 Normanby Rd).
+Through a period of consultation with Auckland Transport we have secured the 27 Normanby Rd site and have also been able to obtain the adjacent, former BIC site (25 Normanby Rd).

 In terms of the development, this is a two year project that commenced March 2017 and will be completed early 2019.